brucemack/brucemack.github.io/ampersand/index.md

 Next, a simulated RSSI feed was connected to each stream that would cause the voting logic to switch between streams A and B every second.
 I think this represents an extreme case.

 Next, these two streams (plus the RSSI data) were converted to standard VOTER protocol format and fed into the Ampersand VOTER server implementation.
-The output is captured in recording linked above.
+The output is captured in the recording linked above.

 Even though the audio streams were significantly out of phase and switched back and forth nearly